Dr. Sheldon Cooper, from The Big Bang Theory and Young Sheldon

 - Brainy Brunette: A genius with dark hair.

 - Break the Haughty: His inflated sense of entitlement and superiority often end up putting him through a thorough, and often well-deserved, Humiliation Conga.
 Subverted in that he never loses his arrogance, no matter how hard he may have been humiliated.
 He actually faints when Dr. Stephen Hawkings points out a small mathematical error in the paper Sheldon gave him.
+Played within the series finale when even AMY admits Sheldon is very hard to deal with at times.
+He takes it to heart and thanks his friends in his Nobel acceptance speech.
+It is EXTREMELY unlikely that this behavior will last.

 - Brilliant, but Lazy:

-- He's certainly very smart and works very hard on things, but has actually accomplished very little, especially compared to Raj and Howard, who have both been at the centre of major stories about their accomplishments.
+- He's certainly very smart and works very hard on things, but has actually accomplished very little, especially compared to Raj and Howard, who have both been at the center of major stories about their accomplishments.
 It may be a result of Informed Ability, seeing as his offscreen resume is fairly impressive.note

 - Averted in Season 7.
 In "The Romance Resonance", he discovers how to synthesize a new heavy element, it doesn't get him mainstream fame but it quickly becomes a big buzz in the scientific community to the point the cafeteria applauded him.
 Unfortunately, it turns out that he stumbled across the discovery by accident after misreading a chart and making a mathematical error.
 And then it comes out that the team that tested his hypothesis faked their results, so he didn't "discover" anything after all.